French Revolution: Estates-General of 1789

 By 19 June, they had been joined by more than 100 members of the clergy.
 Shaken by this challenge to his authority, the king agreed to a reform package he would present personally to the Estates-General.
 The Salle des États was closed to prepare for the joint session, but the members of the Estates-General were not informed in advance.
-Finding their meeting place closed next day, they took the so-called Tennis Court Oath, undertaking not to disperse until a constitution had been agreed.
+Finding their meeting place closed the next day, they took the so-called Tennis Court Oath, undertaking not to disperse until a constitution had been agreed.

 At the royal session, Louis XVI announced a series of reforms and stated no new taxes or loans would be implemented without the consent of the Estates-General.
 However, he then undermined this by re-stating his original demand for all three to sit and vote separately.
 The Third Estate refused to leave the hall and reiterated their oath not to disperse until a constitution had been agreed.
 Over the next days more members of the clergy joined the National Assembly.
 On 27 June, faced with popular demonstrations and mutinies in his French Guards, Louis XVI commanded the members of the first and second estates to join the third in the National Assembly.